Getting health insurance

 Asylum seekersYesOnly if you want 100% coverage

-Foreign expats who had a job in the Netherlands but have since become unemployed can keep their current health insurance policy.
-Dismissals do not affect public healthcare rights (though they do influence your right to stay!).
-You can learn more about moving to the Netherlands for work by reading our articles on visas and immigration, and work permits.
+Dismissals do not affect public healthcare rights (though they do influence your right to stay in the country!).
+You can learn more about moving to the Netherlands for work by reading our articles on visas and immigration and work permits.

-Health insurance for minor children and students
+Health insurance for children in the Netherlands

 Minor children in the Netherlands receive free basic healthcare and are automatically insured under the policy of their parent or guardian.
 Adult members of your family – including children over 18 – must each register for Dutch health insurance in their own right.

-Health coverage for tourists and short-stay visitors
+Health coverage for tourists and short-stay visitors to the Netherlands

 EU/EFTA/UK tourists and short-stay visitors can use their EHIC or GHIC to access medical help in the Netherlands.
-Be sure to check with your country’s public healthcare provider; you may need additional travel insurance for non-urgencies.
+Be sure to check with your country’s public healthcare provider; you may need additional travel insurance for non-emergencies.

 Tourists visiting de Keukenhof in Lisse, the Netherlands.